 If you want to reinforce your studies with a classroom overview of the

-materials, we encourage you to register for an upcoming pre-licensing class with us.
-We have a NEW CUSTOM MAINE licensing manual for the P&C classroom offerings.
-The instructor will format the class learning aroung the CUSTOM MAINE Manual.
-The L&H class will use the AD BANKER textbook.
+materials, we encourage you to register for an upcoming 3 day pre-licensing class with us.
+We have a CUSTOM MAINE licensing workbook for the P&C classroom offerings.
+The instructor will format the class learning around this Workbook.
 Please be sure you have the correct textbook for the class.
 There is a lighthouse on the Workbook cover and the website on the cover should be www.maineagents.net

 Registration for the Pre-Licensing Classes includes the textbooks.
 See the Education calendar to register or click on the dates below.